 There are six types of inpatient services that residents will rotate on at Cedars-Sinai:

 - Consultation services

-This 32 bed unit serves as a step down unit for monitoring of patients with advanced heart failure who do not require intensive care.
-Patients admitted to this unit may be pre-cardiac transplant, or post-transplant with non-surgical issues, as well as non-transplant candidates with advanced heart failure.
-The medical team consists of two Interns and three Residents, as well as a combination of general Cardiology Fellows and advanced Heart Failure Fellows.
-Rounds with as attending specializing in Heart Failure occur daily.
+This 54-bed unit serves as a step-down unit for monitoring of patients with advanced heart failure who do not require intensive care.
+Patients admitted to this unit may be pre-cardiac transplant, or post-transplant with nonsurgical issues, as well as non-transplant candidates with advanced heart failure.
+The medical team consists of two Interns and three residents, as well as a combination of general cardiology fellows and advanced heart failure fellows.
+Rounds with an attending specializing in heart failure occur daily.

 All internal medicine subspecialty services have residents and fellows performing subspecialty consultations on both hospitalized and ambulatory patients.

 Our consultation services include:

 - Infectious diseases

 Each of these subspecialty rotations differs slightly in its structure, but all include formal didactic sessions and a defined educational curriculum.
 Fellows and attendings are responsible for teaching rounds and didactic sessions.

 Categorical residents will have a continuity clinic where they will see patients in a one-week block that occurs at the end of every four-week rotation (4+1 model).
 Residents will be able to choose to do their continuity experience at one of three different sites, allowing them to pick a site that most closely aligns with their career interests.

 - Cedars-Sinai's Ambulatory Care Center: Residents manage a predominantly underfunded, immigrant patient population in a traditional hospital-based ambulatory setting.